Thomas Bartholin Robert Hooke Snowflake Illustrator

 These caricatured snowflakes were originally characterized by Danish Anatomist, Thomas Bartholin, and published in "De Nivus usu Medico Observationes Variae of 1661".

 Hooke was a brilliant demonstrator for the Royal Society in the late 1600's but his work on snowflakes in his "Micrographia" published in the year 1664, were a mixture of his own accurate illustrations of snowflakes and plagiarized, or recycled images from Thomas Bartholin's previous work.

-Among these images were these snowflake illustrations which are presented in enlarged format for children to print and color.
+Among these images are these snowflake illustrations presented in enlarged format for children to print and color.